Nesto Group: History

 The largest hypermarket of Nesto Group is situated in Deira, Dubai with a 350,000 sqft area.

 Divisions

 Nesto Hypermarkets

 Hypermarkets can go up to 3 levels and provides Electronics, home décor, fashion, baby care, lifestyle, fresh produce, daily essentials and International equipments.

 Nesto Supermarkets

 Supermarkets can be up to 2 levels and cater fresh produce, groceries, and other household essentials.

 Nesto Center

-A type of convenience store and is primarily engaged in the retail of food products which maybe fresh or packaged.
+A type of convenience store primarily engaged in the retail of food products which may be fresh or packaged.

 Nesto Ecommerce (Nesto Online)

 An online platform dealing with groceries, fresh produce, meat products and other household essentials.

 Nesto Private Label

 Nesto Group has more than 100+ private label products.

 Nesto Distribution Center FZCO

 The warehouse is located in National Industrial Park, Dubai.
 It has about 500,000 square feet facility to integrate multi-level functions and operations.

 The Distribution Center has 35 loading bays, pneumatic dock shelters and distributes to all Nesto outlets across the United Arab Emirates, Oman and Bahrain.